-We tested the performance of our method when drug was administrated.
-We tested 3 cases.
-When the learning and testing were both performed from heartbeat windows in the presence of drugs, our performed similarly to CD case in Fig. 1.
-However, when the learning was performed from heartbeat windows without drugs and tested on heartbeat windows in the presence of drugs the performance was lower.
+We tested the performance of our method when drug was administrated in three different cases (Fig.3).
+When the learning and testing data were composed of heartbeat windows in the presence of drugs (Fig.3B), the performance was quite similar, up to a shift, to the case when learning and testing data contained no drugs as in CD case shown in Fig. 1.
+This can indicate that as long as the learning was performed in a single condition it would be valid to this condition.
+The shift which made the “U” shape move is probably related to the fact that the drugs that we used express variability mechanisms in the long term.
+Another evidence supporting the importance of the given condition is shown Fig.3A, where we can see that the performance was damaged when the signature was learned using data which did not contain any drug but evaluated on heartbeat windows in the presence of drugs.
 Thus, for these subjects a new calibration should be performed.
-Moreover, it is important when the database is design to confirm that there is no mix population of subject that take drugs and not.
+From Fig.3C we can again conclude that we cannot combine these two type of populations in the learning process.
+As expected, the same trends occurred also when we tested these conditions and the effect over age as can be seen in Fig.4.

 We verified our methods on mice data.
 Note, that these mice are genetically related and therefore the performance that achieved should be lower than non-relative individuals.
-However, our unique dataset allows to test the effect of aging and drugs on biometric verification that was poorly tested before.
+However, our unique dataset allows to test the effect of aging and drugs administration on biometric verification that was poorly tested before.

-The results show that using only the heartbeat window pairs a verification of mice identity can be performed.
-According to Ingale et. al16, the EER measure achieved by ECG-based methods that was tested on human are superior to our results.
+The results show that using only the heartbeat window pairs and a simple Siamese network composed only from convolutional and linear layers, a verification of mice identity can be performed.
+According to Ingale et. al11, the EER measure achieved by ECG-based methods that was tested on human are superior to our results.
 Nevertheless, our method holds the advantage of the ability to extract our signal without having an expensive ECG device which is also complicated to connect.
 Heartbeat window can be extracted in many ways such as smart watches, photoplethysmogram (PPG) and even remotely by video camera.
 Another important benefit is the substantial dimensionality reduction achieved using our method.
-For example, a heartbeat window with fixed 50 beats have an average duration of 33 sin mice.
+For example, a heartbeat window with fixed 250 beats have an average duration of 33 sec in mice.
 In comparison, the ECG used for peak detection was sampled at 10 KHz.
 Thus, an equivalent ECG window would have on average 335,000 samples.
 With a beat window containing only 250 samples (beats) we manage to reduce dimensionality by 1,340.

 Methods